Infection prevention and control (IPC) standards published

 Self-evaluation

 The quality frameworks help services evaluate themselves.
 Self-evaluation is central to continuous improvement.
 It enables care settings to reflect on what they are doing so they can recognise what they do well and identify what they need to do better.
-We have published a guide to self-evaluation to support services in their improvement journey.
+We have published a guide to self-evaluation to support services in their improvement journey and a range of toolkits to support services undertake self-evaluation.

 Where can I find out more?